 The electric grid is in use every second of every day; the benefits of added transmission are not just long-term, but instantaneous.
 A well-planned and strong electric grid improves reliability minute-to-minute, optimizes long-term economic benefits, and helps meet public policy goals.

-Current ITP notifications:
+Current ITP posting notifications

 Send requests for additional information or your questions via SPP's Request Management System.